A short overview of my branded Thermaltricity PV+Thermal (PVT) solar panel developed back in 2015, in Hangzhou, China.

 The idea to couple together a solar PV panel with a solar thermal panel into a PVT solar panel was to circulate cold water through the back of the PV panel to cool it down below 26c with a pre heat warm water benefit of up to 30c.

 The figure 26c is the temperature that all the worlds’ solar PV panel manufactures use to find the efficiency of each PV panel they produce, which is an indoor controlled certified test.

-It’s a worldwide proven fact that once temperature of the solar cells start to increase above the 26c, the efficiency starts to fall the hotter the glass becomes.
+It’s a worldwide proven fact that once the temperature of the solar cells increase above 26c, the efficiency begins to drop.

 The German manufacture produced such figures to demonstrate this and it’s through that company others have followed, with around 56 companies across Europe promoting such a PVT hybrid today.

 The drop box down load demonstrates this in a power point

 presentation as a PDF, where it’s been proven that the glass encapsulating

 solar cells can heat up above 60c in air temperatures of 32c with clear blue

 At this temperature the efficiency of the solar PV panel drops by 0.05% for every 1 degree rise above 26c.
 Even in a very cold air temperature, glass solar panels can still heat up above 26c.